What Is a Hard Money Loan?

 How do hard money loans work?

 Hard money loans are similar to mortgages in that they use real estate as collateral.
-They’re more often used in investment real estate transactions — like with rental properties or house flipping.
+They’re more often used in real estate investment transactions, such as rental properties or house flipping.

-The application and approval processes for a hard money loan are faster than with traditional loans.
-These loans are also more flexible; they aren’t bound by the same rules and regulations as the traditional loan industry.
+These loans generally have a faster application and approval processes than traditional personal loans.
+They also tend to provide more flexibility and aren’t bound by the same rules and regulations as the traditional loan industry.

-Some hard money lenders don’t offer loans for owner-occupied residences, though individual homebuyers may consider them in a tough situation.
-In this case, however, you’re likely to find other options that make more financial sense than a hard money loan.
+Note that some hard money lenders don’t offer loans for owner-occupied residences, though individual homebuyers may consider them in a tough situation.
+In this case, alternative options may make more financial sense than a hard money loan.

 Hard money loan rates

-Most hard money loans have much higher interest rates than traditional loans — sometimes as much as triple the rate.
+Most hard money loans have much higher interest rates than traditional loans — sometimes triple the rate.

-Once you’ve become an experienced flipper or rental property owner, your rates may become more favorable (which was true for one of our reviewers from Washington) — especially if you continue to partner with the same investor.
+However, once you’ve become an experienced flipper or rental property owner, your rates may become more favorable, especially if you continue to partner with the same investor.
+This was true for Tony, a reviewer from Washington, who said his rate decreased from 12% to 2.66%.

 Pros and cons of hard money loans

-There are pros and cons regarding accessibility, convenience, cost and other factors to consider before you take out a hard money loan.
+There are pros and cons to consider before you take out a hard money loan.

 Pros